Mindfulness for Beginners

 - enjoy being cared for in Sharpham House, full-board, with delicious and healthy vegetarian food and staff to look after you

-- have the opportunity to deeply rest and reconnect with yourself, far from the busy-ness of daily life
+- have the opportunity to deeply rest and reconnect to yourself, far from the busy-ness of daily life

 - experience periods of silence

-- have free time and time to yourself (unlike many retreats, all rooms are single occupancy)
+- have free time and time to yourself (all rooms for this retreat are single occupancy)

 Who is the retreat for?